mbryzek/schema-evolution-manager/README.md

 To overcome this the argument `--password` will prompt you to enter your password and it will generate a temporary .pgpass file which will hold the password for the duration of the sem-apply.

+This argument will create a temp `.pgpass` file with your postgres server password, which will be deleted upon exiting the Ruby interpreter.
+On the other hand, if you are not concerend about placing the password in `~/.pgpass` , you can do that and then you won't need to use the  `--password` attribute.

 [To read more about `.pgpass`](http://www.postgresql.org/docs/9.4/static/libpq-pgpass.html)

-IMPORTANT: This argument will temporary populate the `.pgpass` file with your postgres server password.
-Then upon exiting the Ruby interpreter it will be deleted.
-If you alreayd have a `.pgpass` file in your root directory you won't be able to use this method.
-You should update your `.pgpass` with the needed password or remove it manually.

 ### Apply the changes